Best Christmas present ever!!!

 Hey Mom!

+This is officially the first letter from Poland!
+Pretty fun stuff!
+We've had a fun week, with finally leaving the MTC and the airport and Europe and everything, so it might me hard for me to get my thoughts all together.
 So first things first: Kraków!
 I got pretty dang lucky with probably the most famous city in Poland.
 It's really pretty here, and not quite as cold as it was in Warsaw that first day.
 We got there and there was ice.
 Contacting the first day was so freakin cold I was dying.
 Apparently it only gets worse from here.
 We did have a lot of fun though.
 I gave someone a Book of Mormon and set up a lunch appointment for the AP missionaries there, which is pretty lucky; apparently that never happens here.
 The funniest thing is it happened at the first house we knocked.

 That brings me to the next thing: the mission here is HARD.
 Like crazy hard.
 My training companion, Elder Vance has been here a year, and he's only even extended a baptismal invitation one time.
 And that dude flaked.
 That's not because he's not a good missionary either.
 He's awesome, and probably one of the best in Poland.
 Apparently a lot of the missionaries figure out a few things to say and then just give up because Polish is so hard.
 I can't say I blame them.
 I can barely understand anyone here.
 Church on the first week was hilarious.
 I got up and bore my testimony, and I did a pretty good job.
 All the members were really impressed because I'd been speaking for like 5 days here, and the Bishop asked if I had Polish family.
 Basically from that point on I understood about half of what was said for the rest of the 3 hours.
 Welp.